 Main picture: Kockfierna circa 1900

-This blog and subsequent blogs on houses in this street were supplied by Tennyson Smith Bodill for which I am grateful.
+Information on the houses in this street were supplied by Tennyson Smith Bodill for which I am grateful.

 Perhaps younger members of society have always had a different view on how life should be led.
 It certainly was also apparent in the mid-1800s when they refused to become members of the long-established Port Elizabeth Club.
 Instead they ultimately formed their own Club; the St. George’s Club.